naomi-carey/Stripe-React-BE-Docs/README.md

 ---

 **NOTE**
-Best practice is to hide the secret API keys in the .env file and replace lines 4 & 5 with “process.env.REACT_APP_STRIPE_KEY“.
+Best practice is to hide the secret API keys in the .env file and replace "sk_live_MY_SECRET_KEY" and "sk_test_MY_SECRET_KEY" with “process.env.REACT_APP_STRIPE_KEY“.
 Then enter the secret API keys in the .env file.

 ---